 Railsware decided that Ruby on Rails was the way to go, and we were right.
 Our company was founded when Rails was only at the beginning of its way to the status of a leading-edge framework.
 For over 10 years of active production use, Rails proved itself a remarkable and friendly tool.
 It was not free of gaps, but they were eliminated rather fast and that enabled the framework to achieve a high level of demand in the web development industry.
 RoR is characterized by a balance of speed and quality of development.
+Its geography covers hundreds of cities, and the startups in quest of Ruby on Rails London or Dubai are unlikely to fail in their search.
 Today, it is a mature and consistent framework, which we can recommend to our customers.

 With that in mind, a question about RoR capabilities for fintech arises.
 Can we create robust financial software for both disruptive startups and some of the cleverest incumbents in finance?
 We can find an answer in the following examples.

 Examples of FinTech projects and startups that use RoR